 NOTE: This article looks at tough love in the context of adult relationships.
 Similar concepts can be used with children and teens — but there are notable differences.
-If you have parenting questions about how to help your child learn valuable lessons while being supportive and preserving their dignity, we encourage you to start with our articles Being an Authoritative Parent in the New Year, Five Characteristics of Biblical Discipline, and Holding Tight When Your Teen Rebels.
+If you have parenting questions about how to help your child learn valuable lessons while being supportive and preserving their dignity, we encourage you to start with our articles Being an Authoritative Parent in the New Year, and Five Characteristics of Biblical Discipline.
 You can also listen online for free to our broadcasts Practical Advice for Parenting Strong-Willed Children, Surviving the Strong-Willed Child, and Navigating the Challenges Teens Face.

 The concept of tough love has been around for a long time — and it’s been misunderstood and misused for just as long.
 The problems usually revolve around a person’s reason for using tough love and how they carry it out.
 Here’s the truth: Tough love isn’t a formula or quick fix to the heartache you face.
 But it’s the right thing to do in some situations — and the only healthy choice — even if change doesn’t look exactly like you had hoped.
 We’re glad to offer a closer look at what tough love is (and isn’t!) and how to use it.